Man arrested after decomposed bodies recovered from drain in central Delhi | Law-Order

 A 23-year-old man was arrested after two decomposed bodies were recovered from a drain opposite the India International Centre here, police said on Wednesday.

-The accused has been identified as Mohammad Ateeque, a resident of Araria district in Bihar, they said, adding he works as daily wage labourer.
+The accused has been identified as Mohammad Ateeque, a resident of Araria district in Bihar, they said, adding he works as a daily-wage labourer.

 Deputy Commissioner of Police (New Delhi) Amrutha Guguloth said they received a call around 6.17 pm on Tuesday where the caller said he saw two bodies in a drain opposite India International Centre, Lodhi Estate in central Delhi.